 |Overseas Gross: $1,660,577|

 Fresh off the success of Final Destination, Glen Morgan and James Wong set up Willard at New Line with an incredible back end deal for the duo.
-Director Morgan and producer Wong would defer all their fees on the $20 million film, in exchange for splitting the theatrical and home video gross with New Line after the distributor recoups its investment — which New Line estimated would be when the film hits between $60 million and $70 million worldwide.
-New Line thought the remake of the 1971 film of the same name, had franchise potential and cut some gore from the oddball film to get a PG-13 rating.
-The Crispin Glover vehicle received generally positive reviews and was booked into 1,761 theaters and was dead on arrival with $4,010,593.
-Willard placed #8 for the weekend led by the holdover Bringing Down The House and new openers Agent Cody Banks and The Hunted.
-Audiences gave the film a hateful D- cinemascore and New Line saw its attendance drop 65% the following weekend to $1,402,650 and Willard promptly lost most of its theater count.
-The film closed its domestic run with just $6,886,089.
-New Line would see returned about $3.7 million after theaters take their percentage of the gross, which leaves most of their P&A expenses in the red and the budget at a loss.
-Willard went straight to video in most major overseas markets and pulled in a small $1,660,577 from a few offshore territories.
-The worldwide cume was $8.5 million, miles away from the $60 – $70 million Morgan and Wong needed to take advantage of their rich backend participation deal.
+Director Morgan and producer Wong would defer all their fees on the $20m film, in exchange for splitting the theatrical and home video gross with New Line after the distributor recoups its investment — which New Line estimated would be when the film hits between $60m and $70m worldwide.
+The Crispin Glover vehicle, which is a remake of the 1971 film of the same name, received generally positive reviews and New Line opened Willard in 1,761 theaters and it bombed with $4,010,593.
+Audiences also gave the film a damning D- cinemascore and New Line saw its attendance drop 65% the following weekend to $1,402,650 and Willard promptly lost most of its theater count.
+The film closed with just $6,886,089.
+Willard went straight to video in most major overseas markets and pulled in a small $1,660,577 — bringing the worldwide total to $8.5m, miles away from the $60 – $70m the duo needed to take advantage of their rich backend participation deal.